ssk0011/mental_health_tech_survey_visualization/README.md

 # mental_health_tech_survey_visualization
 Out of interest in exploring available Python packages for interactive dashboards, I decided to test the Panel Python package for EDA on a real data Kaggle 2014 mental health work survey.

+Link to the original dataset here: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey

-Sample of the localhost can be seen in the screenshot below:
+A sample of the localhost can be seen in the screenshot below:

 ![image](https://github.com/ssk0011/mental_health_tech_survey_visualization/assets/16009336/6c08abdb-f302-43c4-979f-87365534b853)